terraform-aws-modules/terraform-aws-lambda/modules/alias/README.md

 ## Conditional creation

-Sometimes you need to have a way to create resources conditionally but Terraform does not allow usage of `count` inside `module` block, so the solution is to specify `create` arguments.
+Sometimes you need to have a way to create resources conditionally, but Terraform does not allow the usage of `count` inside `module` block, so the solution is to specify `create` arguments.

 ```hcl
 module "lambda" {